On this page

 The Safeguard Mechanism was amended in March 2019 to bring baselines up-to-date and allow them to keep pace with business growth.
-These ammendments give facilities the option to use published production variables and industry average emissions intensity values in baseline applications.
+These amendments give facilities the option to use published production variables and industry default emissions intensity values in baseline applications.

-View the National Greenhouse and Energy Reporting (Safeguard Mechanism) Amendment (Prescribed Production Variables) Rule 2020.
+The Safeguard Rule was amended by the National Greenhouse and Energy Reporting (Safeguard Mechanism) Amendment (Additional Prescribed Production Variables) Rule 2020 in October 2020 to:

-View the Safeguard Mechanism document which defines published production variables and provides guidance for facilities who want to calculate site-specific emissions-intensity values .
+The Safeguard Mechanism document defines published production variables.
+It also provides guidance for facilities who want to calculate site-specific emissions-intensity values .